MicrosoftDocs/msteams-docs/msteams-platform/copilot/build-api-based-message-extension.md

 ## Best practices

- The ID for the command in the Teams app manifest must match the corresponding operationId in the openAPI spec
+* The ID for the command in the Teams app manifest must match the corresponding operationId in the openAPI spec.

-2. If there is a required parameter without a default value, then the parameter name of the command defined in the Teams app manifest, must match this parameter name
+* If there is a required parameter without a default value, then the parameter name of the command defined in the Teams app manifest, must match this parameter name.

-   1. If there is no required parameter without a default value, then the parameter name in the Teams app manifest must match the name of an optional parameter defined for that operation
+* If there is no required parameter without a default value, then the parameter name in the Teams app manifest must match the name of an optional parameter defined for that operation.

-   2. There must be exactly one parameter defined for the operation.
-Zero or more than one parameter are not supported
+* There must be exactly one parameter defined for the operation.
+Zero or more than one parameter are not supported.

-   3. There must also be a response rendering template defined per command.
+* There must also be a response rendering template defined per command.
 The details and the schema for this file which is used to convert responses from an API can be found at Template Response Schema.docx.
 This file must be local just like the openAPI spec and the command portion of the manifest must also point to this template file under composeExtension.command.apiResponseRenderingTemplateFile with the app manifest.
 Each command will point to a different response rendering template file.

 ## Best practices for openAPI spec

-Regardless of Plugin-only or ME
+* Regardless of Plugin-only or ME

-Server url must be absolute endpoint
+* Server url must be absolute endpoint

-2. Endpoint must be HTTPS
+* Endpoint must be HTTPS

 Only for operations to be used as MEs

-1. Developers cannot require users to enter a parameter for a header or cookie
+* Developers cannot require users to enter a parameter for a header or cookie

-    1. If they need headers passed, they can put a default value for the header in the spec
+* If they need headers passed, they can put a default value for the header in the spec

-2. oneOf, anyOf, allOf, not (swagger.io)
+* oneOf, anyOf, allOf, not (swagger.io)

-3. Construcuting arrays for the request are not supported, nest objects with a JSON request body are supported
+* Construcuting arrays for the request are not supported, nest objects with a JSON request body are supported.

-4. Request body (if present) can only be application/json
+* Request body (if present) can only be application/json

-5. Only one required parameter without a default value is allowed.
+* Only one required parameter without a default value is allowed.
 We are only supporting single parameter search right now

 6. The operation must have an operationId